 Plan ahead: Use our free

 Potluck: Ask all your local guests to bring a dish; it will cut down on your kitchen time and make sure there’s enough food for everyone!

 Thaw the turkey in the fridge: Start thawing the turkey as early as you can in fridge, so make sure the bird is completely thawed by the big day!

 Set the table: Having the table set the night before the big day will make you stress less the day of.
 All you’ll have to do is cook!

-Make dessert & casseroles the day before: Make any pies or casseroles that can be made the night before on Wednesday to store in the fridge.
+Make dessert & casseroles the day before: Most fall desserts can be made ahead of time including pies or casseroles.
 This will cut down on your prep time for dinner on Thursday!

 Get plenty of sleep: Getting a full night’s rest the day before will help you marathon the food on Thanksgiving!
 Also, working out the day before and eating right will alleviate stress.